GLB All Natural

 **High Humidity or Outdoor Use Note**

-Organic Growers normally only feed or top dress when they think there is a deficiency, which in reality the deficiency is already in the plant prior to a grower seeing it.
+Many Organic Growers only feed or top dress when they think there is a deficiency, but the deficiency has already started in the plant prior to a grower seeing it.
 A reaction to the Brix57 is that the biological community ramps up to such a high level that more bacteria and fungi are created at a higher rate and last a longer period.
-The plant reaction is that additional nitrogen is needed to create the protein based biology as well as nitrogen is a food source.
-Both of these functions can create a rather fast nitrogen deficiency in the plants.
-They can lime out rather quickly so we do recommend when feeding Brix57 at least in the beginning add some fish or other nitrogen source at least on the first few feedings to compensate.
-If the plants stay green then it can be cut out but it's easier to deal with a little extra nitrogen in week 3 flower then plants that are serious deficient of Nitrogen and trying to play catch up.
+The plant reaction is that additional nitrogen is needed to create the protein-based biology as well as nitrogen as a food source.
+Both functions can create a rather fast nitrogen deficiency in plants.
+They can lime out rather quickly, so we do recommend when feeding Brix57 at least in the beginning add some fish or other nitrogen source at least on the first few feedings to compensate.
+If the plants stay green, then they can be cut out but it's easier to deal with a little extra nitrogen in week 3 flower than plants that are seriously deficient in Nitrogen and trying to play catch up.